theherk/NeovideProject/README.md

 ## Usage

-- Drag and drop folders or files onto the application
+- Drag and drop folders or files onto the application.
-- Use "Open With" in Finder
+- Use "Open With" in Finder.
-- Double-click Git repositories to open them in Neovide
+- Double-click Git repositories to open them in Neovide.

 ## License